 An HTML File: Upload the verification HTML file to some specific location on your website

-Domain Name Provider: Sign in to your domain name provider and then open GSC to verify your site by adding a DNS TXT or CNAME record.
+Domain Name Provider: Sign in to your domain name provider and then open the google search console to verify your site by adding a DNS TXT or CNAME record.

 An HTML Tag: Add a “meta” tag to the “HEAD” segment of a specific page’s HTML code.

-Google Analytics Tracking Code: Copy-paste the GA (Google Analytics) tracking code you use on your side.
+Google Analytics Tracking Code: Copy-paste the GA (Google search analytics) tracking code you use on your side.

 Google Tag Manager Container Snippet Code: Copy the GTM (Google Tag Manager) container snippet code linked with your site.